PlatONnetwork/platon.py/docs/web3.platon.rst

     * Delegates to ``platon_gasPrice`` RPC Method

-    Returns the current gas price in Wei.
+    Returns the current gas price in Von.

     .. code-block:: python